April 2022 Is Distracted Driving Awareness Month

 While much of the focus regarding distracted driving is use of cell phones and other electronic devices, there are other dangerous activities in this category.
 The three impacts described above also affect a motorist who is eating, putting on makeup, using a GPS, or adjusting the radio.

 Distracted Driving as Negligence

 The basis for liability in a car accident is negligence, which requires you to prove that the at-fault motorist caused the crash by failing to exercise proper care while driving.
 The measurement is how a reasonably safe driver would act.
 Most would probably NOT engage in distracted driving behind the wheel because the risks are well-known.
 Therefore, evidence that the motorist was using a cell phone is effective proof to support your auto crash claim.

 Get Legal Help from an Oakland Car Accident Attorney

 The dangers of distracted driving are extreme, so it is a comfort to know that injured victims have rights.
-For more information about your options, please contact Venardi Zurada, LLP at our offices in Oakland, Walnut Creek, or Redding, CA. We can set up a free case evaluation to review your situation and explain the legal process for recovering compensation.
+For more information about your options, please contact Venardi Zurada, LLP at our offices in Oakland or Walnut Creek, CA. We can set up a free case evaluation to review your situation and explain the legal process for recovering compensation.